openstack-archive/tricircle/doc/source/networking-guide-single-external-network.rst

 The following figure illustrates one typical networking mode, the north south networking traffic for the tenant will be centralized through single external network.
-Only one virtual router is needed even if the tenant's network are located in multiple OpenStack regions.
+Only one virtual non-local router R1 is needed even if the tenant's network are located in multiple OpenStack regions.

 Only Neutron and Tricircle Local Neutron Plugin are required to be deployed in RegionThree if you want to make the external network being floating and